hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 ---
 layout: page
-title: What is Computer Graphics Research?
+title: Computer Graphics Research As Scientific Modeling of Pictures
 author:  AaronHertzmann
 image: "/images/wica/bradford_viewers.jpg"
 og:image: "/images/wica/bradford_viewers.jpg"
 ---

-# What is Computer Graphics Research?
+# Computer Graphics Research As Scientific Modeling of Pictures

 In this post I propose a view of how to understand computer graphics research.
 Then I'll mention some limitations of these definitions and philosophy of definitions in general.